My Home - My Team

 The supporter club is called North Power External link. and they have their home on Västra stå - a part of the arena where there are no seats.
 You can become a member of North Power.

 The team captains name is Oscar Möller and the team has three coaches, Robert Ohlsson, Andreas Falk and Pierre Jonsson.

-If you win the semi-final, the final awaits.
-Again, it is best of seven matches.
-The team that first wins four games wins the gold and becomes Swedish champions.
-Then you get a trophy called the Le Mat trophy.
+The team that wins win a trophy called the Le Mat trophy.
 It is named after the founder of ice hockey in Sweden, Raoul Le Mat.
 Le Mat, who was born in France, was an American film director who introduced ice hockey to Sweden.